-Rembrandt Bugatti sculptures are now worth almost as much as those most rarefied of cars.
+Rembrandt Bugatti sculptures are now worth almost as much as those rarest of cars.
 A cast of his 1910 bronze Babouin Sacré Hamadryas sold at Sotheby’s in 2006 for $2.56 million.

 To see more of Bugatti’s pieces, please check out this beautiful virtual collection.